 - Continuing to use, even when you know you have a physical or psychological problem that could have been caused or made worse by the substance.

 - Needing more of the substance to get the effect you want (tolerance).

 - Development of withdrawal symptoms, which can be relieved by taking more of the substance.

 How is Substance misuse or an SUD treated?

-In most cases, SUD is best treated with a combination of behavior therapy and medication.
+In most cases, SUD is best treated with a combination of behavior therapy, like substance abuse counseling, and medication.
 Certain modalities like trauma informed modalities (ART, EMDR, Somatic therapies) in conjunction with other therapies that target impulses/thought patterns like CBT (cognitive behavioral therapy) and DBT (dialectical behavioral therapy) are often integrated into a treatment plan.
 What works best can depend on the person and their family system.
 Good treatment plans will include close monitoring, follow-ups, family & relational work, and making changes, if needed, along the way.